Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 - Macronutrients and Calories

 - Glycemic Index

 - Weight Loss and Diets

-Adzuki beans, otherwise known as red beans, red mung beans, aduki beans, azuki beans, red chori, or sweet beans, are small and round beans, that are incredibly rich in nutrients.
-These beans are mostly grown in East Asia but are used throughout the world.
+Adzuki beans, otherwise known as red beans, red mung beans, red chori, or sweet beans, are small and round beans that are incredibly rich in nutrients.
+These beans are mostly grown in East Asia but are used worldwide.